 I am a retired primary school teacher who worked in Early Years through to Key Stage 2.
 I taught for many years at Our Lady of Fatima Primary School and my children attended the school.
 I currently work at the school as a cover teacher as required.
 As a Foundation Representative of the Academy Committee, I regularly have the privilege of listening to the children's views and sharing in their learning.
 I often attend school events, where I enjoy meeting parents and grandparents, getting to know them and having informal chats with them.
 Within the school, I work particularly closely with the Inclusion Leader and the RE Co-ordinator, as I am the Link Representative for SEND and Religious Education.
 Having previously held similar responsibilities to these teachers, I am in a position to assist them in their role of promoting and further developing a wonderful school experience for children and their families.

 I am the Principal at Our Lady of Fatima Catholic Primary School.
-I have a variety of roles as Principal: I am the Lead Designated Senior Lead for Safeguarding, with additional responsibility across the school for E-Safety, Assessment, English and Computing.
+I have a variety of roles as Principal: I am the Lead Designated Senior Lead for Safeguarding, with additional responsibility across the school for Online Safety, Assessment and English.
 Prior to this I worked as a Deputy and Acting Headteacher at St Francis Xavier Primary School and as a teacher at St Philip's Primary School.

 I was born and grew up in a village in the South of Vietnam.
 After finishing my studies at SaiGon University I became a qualified teacher in 2001.
 In 2002 I was accepted for the priestly formation for the Diocese of Vinh Long and I spent 3 years in the Seminary.
 In 2005 I was accepted by Archbishop Vincent Nichols to come to the UK in order to complete my seminary formation.
 I came to England in January 2006 and I finished my training, as a deacon in summer 2013, then the Archbishop sent me to St Joseph's in Malvern and ordained me on 19th March 2014.
 I took up my first post as an Assistant Priest until 2015.
 In August 2015, I had served over 3 years as an assistant priest in Ss Mary and Modwen, Burton on Trent where I sat on the board of Governors at the Primary school.
 In August 2019, I was appointed the parish priest to Our Lady of Fatima.
 Currently, in addition to my role as a parish priest and I also serve as foundation governor of the parish school, Our Lady of Fatima.